Add Math Equations to PowerPoint Presentations in C#

 Mathematical Operations

-Each mathematical element and mathematical expression (via MathBlock) implements the IMathElement interface.
-It allows you to use operations on the existing structure and form more complex mathematical expressions.
-All operations have two parameter sets: either IMathElement or string as arguments.
+Each mathematical element and each mathematical expression (via MathBlock) implements the IMathElement interface.
+This allows you to perform operations on the existing structure and form more complex mathematical expressions.
+All operations have two sets of parameters: either IMathElement or string arguments.
 Instances of the MathematicalText class are implicitly created from specified strings when string arguments are used.
 Math operations available in Aspose.Slides are listed below.

 Join method